IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-04-12-emcpp-moving-to-mcpp.md

 ### Key points

-- Braced initialization is the most widely usable initialization syntax, it prevents narrowing conversions, and it’s immune to C++’s most vexing parse.
+- Braced initialization is the most widely usable initialization syntax, it prevents narrowing conversions, and it's immune to C++'s most vexing parse.
 - During constructor overload resolution, braced initializers are matched to `std::initializer_list` parameters if at all possible, even if other constructors offer seemingly better matches.
 - An example of where the choice between parentheses and braces can make a significant difference is creating a `std::vector<numeric type>` with two arguments
 - Choosing between parentheses and braces for object creation inside templates can be challenging.